bass-dandy/simpai/README.md

 - run `pnpm start` to run dev server with all packages in watch mode
 - run `pnpm simpai preview` to preview prod build (after running `pnpm build`)

-## Publishing packages to npm

-Just create a new release with the title `<package-name> v<version>` and tag `package-name@version`!
-GitHub actions will take care of the rest.

 ## Conventional commits

-This repo enforces conventional commits to automatically generate a changelog.
+This repo enforces conventional commits to automate versioning and per-package changelog generation.
 This means commit messages must adhere to the following pattern:
 ```
 type(scope): subject